cyptnpassira/Federift/README.md

    closed-form sufficient conditions (the Dwork and Roth Gaussian-mechanism bound, plus naive and advanced composition).
 They are loose.
-Real deployments use an RDP, PLD, or moments accountant that gives far tighter,
+Real deployments use an RDP, PLD, or moments accountant that gives far tighter, and differently shaped, guarantees.
+Do not quote federift's epsilon anywhere that matters.
+2. **The clients do not learn anything real.** There is no dataset, no loss surface, no gradient of a real model.
+A client update is a deterministic pull toward a fixed pseudo-random target vector.
+This is enough to study aggregation dynamics, non-IID skew, and drop behaviour, and nothing more.
+3. **The leakage metrics are heuristics, not attacks.** Distinguishability and cosine leak are intuition-builders.
+They are not calibrated attack success